 There are fundamental differences between HPC communication as in MPI and data communications required by big data applications.
-Some of these have been addressed in DataMPI [101] which creates a shuffle engine using MPI primitives.
-Twister2 tries to identify some of these differences and creates a library called Twister:Net [23], which tries to provide a more generic communication model for data analyses.
-Exploiting high performance interconnects for data analytics have been studied extensively with HDFS RDMA [102], Spark RDMA [103], Heron Inifniband [104].
+Some of these have been addressed in DataMPI [106] which creates a shuffle engine using MPI primitives.
+Twister2 tries to identify some of these differences and creates a library called Twister:Net [27], which tries to provide a more generic communication model for data analyses.
+Exploiting high performance interconnects for data analytics have been studied extensively with HDFS RDMA [107], Spark RDMA [108], Heron Infiniband [109].
 In all these instances existing communication layer of big data tools are been enhanced with high performance interconnects.
-Recently there have been efforts to implement data operations such as joins using RDMA [105], [106].
-Mpignite [107]is an an effort to include MPI style communications into Spark big data framework to improve its for collective communications.
+Recently there have been efforts to implement data operations such as joins using RDMA [110], [111].
+Mpignite [112] is an effort to include MPI style communications into the Spark big data framework to improve its collective communication capability.